Undergraduate Catalog

 Campus Living

-Lewis & Clark is committed to the residential cocurricular experience, which includes the exploration of purpose, relationships, and wellness, plus social justice, diversity, equity, and inclusion, through formal and informal interactions with fellow students as well as faculty and staff.
-The residence hall community is dedicated to academics, campus and community involvement, and enjoyment of the college experience.
+Lewis & Clark is committed to the residential experience, which includes the exploration of purpose; relationships; wellness; and social justice, diversity, equity, and inclusion, through formal and informal interactions with fellow students as well as faculty and staff.
+The residence hall community supports students as they achieve academic success, find meaningful ways to be involved on campus and in the greater Portland community, and enjoy the college experience.
+The Office of Campus Living collaborates with students to create a supportive, interdependent, and educationally purposeful residential community.

-Consistent with Lewis & Clark’s mission as a residential liberal arts college, students are required to live on campus for four semesters (typically their first two years) unless they are living with their parent(s) or legal guardian in the Portland area, are married, are 21 years of age or older when fall semester begins, or are entering transfer students with 60 semester hours or more of transferable college credit.
-The Office of Campus Living collaborates with students to create a supportive, interdependent, and educationally purposeful residential community for Lewis & Clark.
+Consistent with Lewis & Clark’s mission as a residential liberal arts college, students are required to live on campus for four semesters, typically their first two years, unless they are living with their parent(s) or legal guardian in the Portland area, are married, are 21 years of age or older when fall semester begins, or are an entering transfer student with at least 60 semester hours of transferable college credit.

 Campus Safety